ankitmodi/ankitmodi.github.io/_posts/2021-1-9-intro-to-web-scraping-using-python-on-goodreads.md

 *Line 5-11* opens the markdown file from the provided path and writes the blueprint of a Jekyll blog (layout, title, initial paragraph)in it.

 We loop over the book list in *Line 13-43* and create the markdown paragraph for each book.
-Here's how each book paragraph looks like:
+Here's a screenshot to show how each book paragraph looks like:

 ![]({{ site.url }}/images/scraping_goodreads/book_para1.png)